-- The practice offered proactive, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
+- The practice offered pro-active, personalised care to meet the needs of the older people in its population. - The practice was responsive to the needs of older people, and offered home visits and urgent appointments for those with enhanced needs.
+The practice also provided input intothirteen care home with weekly visits to three. - Every patient over 75 had a named GP. - Patients who were carers were identified and added to the carers' register.
+Information about support groups and useful contact details was provided.